menu icon

 • Seasonal Variations: Create themed crochet pumpkins for different holidays or seasons by changing colors and adding decorations that reflect the time of year.

-• Size Adjustments: Play with the number of chains and rows to create pumpkins in various sizes for a fun display.
+• Size Adjustments: For the crochet pumpkin pattern, play with the number of chains and rows to create pumpkins in various sizes for a fun display.

 🧵 Pattern FAQs

-How do make the crochet pumpkin taller and wider?
+How do make the crochet pumpkin pattern taller and wider?

 Add more starting chains and rows!
 Fewer rows will make it thinner, while fewer chains at the beginning will alter its height.